puppetlabs/bolt/pre-docs/inventory_version2.md

 #### `config-lookup` plugins

 Config lookup plugins are specified using the `_plugin` key which allows specifying a plugin to use.
 The value pointed to by `_plugin` should be the name of the plugin to use.
 Currently the only acceptable use of config-lookup plugins is to set configuration values, using the `_plugin` key nested under non-config settings will result in Validation errors.
 Also note that the `_plugin` key cannot be used to set config nested under target-lookups.

-The available config-lookups plugins specified by `_plugin` names are expected to eventually be extensible, but currently Bolt only ships a single `prompt` `_plugin`.

 ##### Prompt plugin